justin-napolitano/signal-weather-stack-tool/index.md

   - langchain structured chat
   - docker microservices
 seoOptimized: true
+topicFamily: automation
+topicFamilyConfidence: 0.95
+topicFamilyNotes: >-
+  The post centers on automating weather updates via a Signal assistant using FastAPI, LangChain, and Docker, which aligns well with the 'automation' family's focus on scripts and projects for automating workflows, deployment, and related technical automation.
 ---

 # Signal Weather Stack Tool: Technical Overview and Implementation Notes